Pai Gow Poker

 Guide to Pai Gow Poker

-A hand of pai gow poker starts with each player making a bet.
-Then, each player is dealt seven cards, as is the dealer.
-All cards are dealt face down.
-Each player may look at their own cards.
+A hand of Pai Gow Poker starts with each player making a bet.
+Then each player is dealt seven cards, as is the dealer.
+All cards are dealt face down and each player may look at their own cards.

-- Try to be the banker as often as possible.
-Because the banker (playing the role of the dealer) wins ties, the 5% commission is only taken on the total amount won as the banker as opposed to each hand you win, and the fact that other players at the table may be playing very sub-optimal strategies, playing as the banker can be a lucrative opportunity.
+Try to be the banker as often as possible.
+This is because the banker (playing the role of the dealer) wins ties, the 5 per cent commission is only taken on the total amount won as the banker as opposed to each hand you win.
+Add to this the fact that other players at the table may be playing very sub-optimal strategies, so playing as the banker can be a lucrative opportunity.